Four Strategic Points to Recruit Niche IT Talent

 Have a Seamless Interview Process and Eliminate Inefficiencies

 Time kills deals and your potential hire!
 The star niche IT talent you are looking to hire more than likely has multiple interviews going on.
 Let’s not be naive; they are in high demand.
 If you want to have a seamless process, your team needs to be ready to interview, and each member needs to know the weight and role they play in the process.
-Multiple times, I have worked with teams who were not ready.
+Multiple times, I have worked with teams that were not ready.

 For example, I have seen hiring managers interview candidates up to 5 rounds for a 6-month contract position.
 When possible, eliminate unnecessary steps without sacrificing any due diligence.
-The hiring process should move fast, and the candidates with skills you are looking for, move just as quick.
+The hiring process should move fast, and the candidates with the skills you are looking for, move just as quickly.
 Don’t lose your dream candidate to your competition because you didn’t act quickly with an offer.

 In addition, providing feedback in a timely manner is important to your recruitment process.
 Candidates talk, and even if they didn’t get the job, you can bet the experience they had with your company will get around.

 Don’t forget this is a Two-Way Street

 Once you know the candidate is right for the position, don’t forget to flip the switch and sell it!
 When most of the candidates in this field are looking for their next endeavor, they want to know they are choosing a company where their skills are being utilized and pushed to higher elevations.
 They want to know the problems they will solve, after all, that’s why they got into this industry.
 Reassuring them your role is the right next step in their career can go a long way.

 I hope these tips are helpful and will help you win the War on Niche IT Talent